lotsun/lotsun/README.md

 - 🔭 I’m a lifetime learner who strives to  do anything by learning and practicing, i would like to share my new learning topics with you

-- 🌱 I’m currently learning Python
+- 🌱 Python for DevOps

 - 👯 I’m looking to collaborate on FrontEnd Project

-- 💬 Ask me about **React, Figma & Project Documentation**
+- 💬 Ask me about **Python, Figma & Project Documentation**

 - 📫 Reach me on  **newlandlots@gmail.com**